AriFordsham/GHCWiki/gp-h-eden/meetings.md

 When:  1:30 - 4:00 pm, March 8th, 2010.

-Agenda for the GpH/Eden mtg March 8th, 2010.
+Agenda
-This intentionally gives only a rough structure for the discussions at the mtg:
+(this intentionally gives only a rough structure for the discussions at the mtg):

 - Strategic discussion on GpH: